 Q: What are the effects of obesity?

 A: The effects of obesity range from physical to mental, and can include elevated blood pressure and cholesterol, diabetes, sleep apnea and mental illness, such as depression.
-Learn more about obesity.
+Learn more about the effects of obesity.

 Q: How many people are obese?

 A: It is believed that over 30% of Americans twenty and older are obese according to a CDC study.

 A: The CDC estimates that obesity accounts for over 9% of all health expenditures in the US – even more than smoking.
 In real terms, the cost of obesity may be approaching $150 billion each year.

 Q: Am I a candidate for bariatric surgery?

 A: Every insurance company, including Medicare, has different criteria for qualification.
 Generally speaking, you must have a BMI of over 40, or over 35 with comorbidities (co-occurring diseases); you must have tried and failed other weight loss programs, including medical weight loss; and you must pass psychological and physical tests.
 Patients with a BMI of as low as 30 with one or more co-morbid diseases may qualify for Lap-Band surgery.